Nutritious green smoothie

 Bananas

 Bananas too get bad press for various reasons.
-However they have a moderate glycemic index of 62, depending on how ripe they are; they do have rather more starch than other fruit such as apples and pears.
+But they do have a moderate glycemic index of 62, depending on how ripe they are; they do have rather more starch than other fruit such as apples and pears.

 Having said that most of us eat far too much carbohydrate.
 I recommend no more than 150 grams per day and much less if you are obese or prediabetic; that's nearly 50% of the population on typical grocery store food.